CHM 109 - Introduction to Chemistry

 Upon successful completion of the course, the student will:

-- Solve dimensional analysis problems and make conversions related to the metric system, temperature and density.
+- Solve dimensional analysis problems related to chemical calculations using the principles of mathematics.

-- Use the periodic table as a tool.
+- Use the periodic table as a resource.

 - Significant digits, exponential and scientific notation